rk-lindsey/al_driver/doc/source/correctionmode.rst

 Workflow
 ===========================================

-For the purpose of these example, we'll take DFT as our GT and a pre-parameterized DFTB model (Mio-1-1)  as our BLM.
+For the purpose of this example, we'll take DFT as our GT and a pre-parameterized DFTB model (Mio-1-1) as our BLM.
 Our goal is to generate:

 .. math::